unfoldingWord-dev/Resource-Container/docs/container_types.rst

 Help (help)
 -----------

 A helpful resource to supplement chunks in a book. e.g. notes or questions.
-Currently all help resource containers must use the markdown format.
+Currently all help RCs must use the markdown format.

 Each chunk contains one or more helps which correlate to the corresponding chunk in a book resource: